Recommendations

 The recently widowed Mary Stuart returns to Scotland to reclaim her throne but is opposed by her half-brother and her own Scottish lords.

-The influence of John Ford in Mary of Scotland can be felt in the way modern Romance films handle character-driven intensity.
+The influence of John Ford in Mary of Scotland can be felt in the way modern Biography films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1936 release set a high bar for atmospheric immersion.

 Dir: John Ford